Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Estimation Method: Image-based Confounding Analysis

 \section{Estimation Method: Image-based Confounding Analysis}

-Part of our analysis relies on computer vision for causal-adjustment methods to process satellite images, developed elsewhere \cite{Jerzak2023,Jerzak2023a}.
+Part of our analysis relies on a computer‑vision‑based causal-adjustment method for processing satellite images that we developed elsewhere \cite{Jerzak2023,Jerzak2023a}.
 We use Vision Transformers, a computer vision machine learning algorithm, for our primary results, which rely on \ImModel{}, because this model is generally considered state-of-the-art (but also reports results for tabular-only, and later, unit fixed effects, analysis).

+Relative to this earlier work, our contribution in this paper is to deploy the EO‑ML adjustment framework in an applied setting—a multi‑funder, multi‑sector evaluation—and to add diagnostic layers.
+In particular, we (i) estimate a set of nested specifications (diff‑in‑means, X+FE, M, M+X+FE) to quantify how much imagery changes estimated ATEs, and (ii) compute assignment‑mechanism diagnostics (out‑of‑sample AUCs and tabular‑covariate salience measures) that characterize how donors condition on visible and tabular features.
+We treat these steps as methodological validation and refinement rather than as a new estimator.

 Figure \ref{fig:TransViz} depicts the key intuition behind our causal-\ImModel{} method.
 The modeling consists of three steps: fusing image and tabular data, processing these data via transformer encoding to estimate the propensity scores, and, finally, plugging those estimates, via cross-fitting, into an inverse probability weighted mean difference estimator of the ATE.
 The primary objective of the propensity estimation stage is to process images and tabular data to refine our estimation of the propensity weights, which represent the probability of selection into development programs.
 Our hypothesis is that these weights will better balance our units than tabular weights alone in calculating the mean difference between treated and control units.